ros-navigation/docs.nav2.org/tutorials/docs/navigation2_dynamic_point_following.rst

 ``ros2 launch nav2_bringup tb3_simulation_launch.py default_bt_xml_filename:=/path/to/bt.xml``

 Open RViz and, after initialize the robot position, command the robot to navigate to any position.
-Use the button clicked point to change the goal, as shown in the video in the head of this tutorial.
+Use the button clicked point to simulate a new detection of the object of interest, as shown in the video in the head of this tutorial.

 .. raw:: html